-Note: This screen's options change based on the Security Mode selected.
-Only the default screen is displayed here.
+Note: These screens' options change based on the Security Mode selected.

-Figure 71 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile
+Figure 85 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: none

-Table 49 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile
+Table 58 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: none

-LABEL DESCRIPTION Profile Name Enter up to 31 alphanumeric characters for the profile name.
-This name is only visible in the Trone name Web Configurator and is only for management purposes.
+LABEL DESCRIPTION General Settings Profile Name Enter up to 31 alphanumeric characters for the profile name.
+This name is only visible in the Web Configurator and is only for management purposes.
 Spaces and underscores are allowed.
-Security Mode Select a security mode from the list: none, wep, wpa2, or wpa2-mix.
-Radius Server Type This shows External and the NWA/WAC uses an external RADIUS server for authentication.
-Primary / Secondary Radius Server Activate Select this to have the NWA/WAC use the specified RADIUS server.
+Security Mode Select a security mode from the list: none, enhanced-open, wep, wpa2, wpa2-mix or wpa3. enhanced-open uses Opportunistic Wireless Encryption (OWE) which encrypts the wireless connection when possible.
+Authentication Settings Enterprise Select this to enable 802.1x secure authentication with a RADIUS server.
+ReAuthentication Timer Enter the interval (in seconds) between authentication requests.
+Enter a 0 for unlimited time.
+Advance Note: Click on the Sho w Advanced Settings button to show the fields describe below.
+Idle Timeout Enter the idle interval (in seconds) that a client can be idle before authentication is discontinued.
+Radius Settings Primary / Secondary Radius Server Activate Select this to have the Zyxel Device use the specified RADIUS server.
 Radius Server IP Address Enter the IP address of the RADIUS server to be used for authentication.
 Radius Server Port Enter the port number of the RADIUS server to be used for authentication.
 Radius Server Secret Enter the shared secret password of the RADIUS server to be used for authentication.
 Primary / Secondary Accounting Server Activate Select the check box to enable user accounting through an external authentication server.
 Accounting Server IP Address Enter the IP address of the external accounting server in dotted decimal notation.
 Accounting Server Port Enter the port number of the external accounting server.
 The default port number is 1813.
 You need not change this value unless your network administrator instructs you to do so with additional information.
-Accounting Share Secret Enter a password (up to 128 alphanumeric characters) as the key to be shared between the external accounting server and the NWA/WAC.
-The key must be the same on the external accounting server and your NWA/WAC.
+Accounting Share Secret Enter a password (up to 128 alphanumeric characters) as the key to be shared between the external accounting server and the Zyxel Device.
+The key must be the same on the external accounting server and your Zyxel Device.
 The key is not sent over the network.
 Accounting Interim Update This field is available only when you enable user accounting through an external authentication server.
-Select this to have the NWA/WAC send subscriber status updates to the accounting server at the interval you specify.
-Interim Update Interval Specify the time interval for how often the NWA/WAC is to send a subscriber status update to the accounting server.
-General Server Settings NAS IP Address If the RADIUS server requires the NWA/WAC to provide the NAS (Network Access Server) IP address attribute, enter it here.
-NAS Identifier If the RADIUS server requires the NWA/WAC to provide the NAS (Network Access Server) identifier attribute, enter it here.
-The NAS identifier is to identify the source of access request.
-It could be the NAS's fully qualified domain name.
-802.1X Select this to enable 802.1x secure authentication.
-ReAuthenticatio n Timer Enter the interval (in seconds) between authentication requests.
-Enter a 0 for unlimited requests.
-WEP Authentication S ettings Idle Timeout Enter the idle interval (in seconds) that a client can be idle before authentication is discontinued.
-Authentication Type Select a WEP authentication method.
-Choices are Open or Share key.
-Share key is only available if you are not using 802.1x.
+Select this to have the Zyxel Device send subscriber status updates to the accounting server at the interval you specify.
+Interim Update Interval Specify the time interval for how often the Zyxel Device is to send a subscriber status update to the accounting server.
+General Server Settings NAS IP Address If the RADIUS server requires the Zyxel Device to provide the NAS (Network Access Server) IP address attribute, enter it here.

-Table 49 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile (continued)
+Table 58 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: none (continued)